 UBC welcomes international students.
 With one in four UBC graduate students coming from outside Canada, our campus is a diverse and exciting place to study.
 We offer a range of support services for international students, and UBC advisors can help you with everything from visas to health insurance and more.

 As an international student, you will need:

-- A temporary resident visa (TRV), depending on your country of origin.
+- Depending on your country of origin, you need a TRV.
 For example, you will require a TRV if you are a citizen of China or India.
 Please visit Citizenship and Immigration Canada to see if you require a TRV.

 - Documentation for your family if they are coming to Canada with you.